-Edmond Mallet was born in Montreal on November 17, 1842.
+Edmond Mallet was born in Nova Scotia on November 17, 1842.
 In 1849, at the age of 7, Edmond and his family moved to Oswego, New York.
 Mallet attended public; English speaking schools, thus losing his connection to his French Catholic heritage for the time being.

 At nineteen he entered Law school, but soon after Mallet enlisted in the 81st Regiment of Volunteers from New York to fight for the Union Army.
 For three and one half years Mallet remained in the service of the Union Army taking part in twenty-two historical battles.
 Second Lieutenant Mallet was critically wounded at the Battle of Cold Harbor on July 3, 1864.
 He was hit by a Minnie Ball in the abdomen and spent two months in the hospital recovering from his severe injuries.